Mehdi-Doss350/Mehdi-Doss350/README.md

 > "Turning data and models into systems that actually run in production."

-I'm a **Computer Science Engineering student at ENSI** (National School of Computer Science), Tunisia, specializing in **Artificial Intelligence, Backend Engineering, and Robotics**.
-My work bridges real-time systems, machine learning, and computer vision — building software that solves concrete operational problems, from industrial monitoring to autonomous field inspection.
+I'm a **Computer Science Engineering student at ENSI** (National School of Computer Science), Tunisia, specializing in **Artificial Intelligence and Computer Vision**.
+My work focuses on machine learning and applied AI — building models and intelligent assistants that solve concrete, real-world problems, from industrial data analysis to autonomous field inspection.

 **🛠️ Currently Working On:**
 - 🏭 **AI-Powered Real-Time Production Analytics** — industrial monitoring with an LLM-powered assistant (Tauri, Rust, WebSockets)